 Nix is immensely powerful but it can have quite the steep learning curve.
 Numerous people in our industry hotly desire what Nix has to offer: hermetic development environments, fully reproducible package builds, declaratively configured operating systems.
 But even those who are aware of Nix’s benefits know that actually using Nix to solve real problems has some jagged edges.
 The Nix expression language is a bit odd coming from most other languages, the core concepts aren’t always super digestible, the package manager is unlike apt, deb, Homebrew and the rest—all in all, it’s just a different paradigm of doing things that requires a substantial investment of time and energy.

 At Determinate Systems, we love Nix, but to those who don’t love it enough to make that investment: we hear you.
 Many folks in software engineering, even some seasoned Nix veterans, feel that Nix’s sterling feature set often comes at too high a cost.
-It’s easy enough to convince your team or your boss that Nix could have a transformative impact, but convincing people to commit the resources to adopt Nix is another matter.
+It’s straightforward enough to convince your team or your boss that Nix could have a transformative impact, but convincing people to commit the resources to adopt Nix is another matter.
 Other tools and approaches may be good enough to get the job done well enough and call it a day; best to stick with a just-okay but known quantity.
 For those who are passionate about Nix, this can be a tough pill to swallow.

 Our mission